stoplightio/ui-kit/docs/components.md

 export { Alert };
 ```

-In case of a `React.forwardRef`, make sure to use a named function.
+In case of a `React.forwardRef`, make sure to use a named function and to set the component's display name

 #### Don't